gregoryvit/flatter/README.md

 > 🚨 `error: unable to spawn process (Argument list too long)`

-Until [Apple not fix it](http://www.openradar.me/35879960) I made some solution for workaround this problem - flatter!
+Until [Apple fixes problem](http://www.openradar.me/35879960) you can use `flatter` as workaround solution.

-Flatter is a gem which move all swift files in xCode project to root group.
+Flatter is a gem which simply move all swift files in xCode project to root group.
 That's all :)

 ## Installation